alecristia/CDSwordSeg/recipes/arglongitudinal/README.md

 chmod +x 1_clean_many_files.sh
 ./1_clean_many_files.sh

-this is now working perfectly for alex but it only contains CDS -- Alvaro had as homework to add the ADS
+IN SUM: this is now working OK for alex but it only contains CDS -- ALVARO had as homework to add the ADS